AlexMontgomery-git/Cognitive-Research-Project/README.md

 **input** - Contains the input files of the executive functions battery and the Overwatch proficiency questionnaire

-**output** - Contains the outfiles of the data during the cleaning process
+**output** - Contains the output files of the data during the cleaning process